-Congress has an HR problem—and she loves Crossfit
+Congress has an HR problem—and she loves CrossFit

 In the months since getting stripped of her committee assignments after old social media posts resurfaced confirming her penchant for hate-filled conspiracy theories, not to mention her support for the execution of top Democrats, Rep. Marjorie Taylor Greene has been on a desperate campaign to remain in the headlines.

-The freshman congresswoman from Georgia has tried everything: She’s posted Crossfit videos of herself aggressively swinging on a pull-up bar—an exercise routine she claimed protected herself against COVID (it did not).
+The freshman congresswoman from Georgia has tried everything: She’s posted CrossFit videos of herself aggressively swinging on a pull-up bar—an exercise routine she claimed protected herself against COVID (it did not).
 Greene’s also gone on tour with Rep. Matt Gaetz, the Florida congressman under investigation over allegations that he had sex with a minor and paid for sex, for a series of “America First” rallies.

 This is my Covid protection 💪#MakeAmericaHealthyAgain